 Players are not allowed to type

-/cwhile already participating in a mogi in the same tier.
+/cin a tier they are currently playing in until they have crossed the finish line at the end of the 12th race.
 Players who violate this rule will receive -50 MMR and a strike.

 Players are allowed to type